 Compile your creative goals for the year

-For example, if your goal this 2019 is to make money with your blog, maybe the photo that resonates with you the most is that of a famous blogger who’s doing exactly that.
+For example, if your goal is to make money with your blog, maybe the photo that resonates with you the most is that of a famous blogger who’s doing exactly that.

 From that list, I would suggest to narrow it down into 3-4 big goals you really want to focus on and build your vision board from there.

 Not only will this serve as a daily reminder, but during the times you feel like giving up or feel burnt out, you can remember why this goal is important to you.

 For me, this part is the most fun because I get excited choosing these photos, phrases or affirmations.

 So, again, your next step is to go to look for these visual prompts of your creative goals that you’ll be placing or printing in your vision board.

 Make your creative goals actionable

 While that’s all good and done, the crucial combination to making those dreams and goals into a reality is to take action and believe that your goals will become your reality.

 I believe in The Secret and I’ve seen it work in my life: like the time I was able to study abroad in Oxford.

 What this means is that whatever you believe is what manifests in your life.

 Since you believe that you are unlucky, you attract situations and circumstances that make you feel this way and further drive the point for you to keep telling yourself, “see, I am unlucky!”

 When you feel grateful for what you have, great things are always coming your way; like brilliant shooting stars that never seem to fade.

 However, if you simply put up pretty photos and inspiring phrases up on your vision board and don’t do anything to make your goals happen, then how can they manifest into your life?

-If you don’t make an effort to study email marketing, create an opt-in freebie or actively promote your e-mail list, then how on earth can you expect your list to grow to 1,000 subscribers?
+If you don’t make an effort to learn more about email marketing, create an opt-in freebie or actively promote your e-mail list, then how on earth can you expect your list to grow to 1,000 subscribers?